 The revised policy will be posted to the website and a copy sent to current clients at the time of the revision, We are committed to ensure that our website visitors and our clients are always aware of the information we collect, how we use it and under what circumstances we disclose it.
 We also recommend you read the current data protection information again from time to time.

 How to contact us and other important information

 If you would like further information on the collection, use, disclosure, transfer or processing of your personal information or the exercise of any of the rights listed above, please contact us.
 You can do this by writing to us at Suite 11, Tower House Business Centre, Fishergate, York, YO10 4UA or by email to firstname.lastname@example.org.

 Review of this Policy

 We keep this Policy under regular review as we consider changes are applied to how we provide our services, regulatory requirements and changes in legislation.
-Our latest update is 8 May 2019 due to changes to the added online payment facility, website enquiry, onboarding forms and facility to enter personal data to make appointments direct into our calendar, which are completed by visitors to our website, and current clients.
+Our latest update is 30 May 2020 due to changes to the firms name from Patricia White Lawyer Ltd and new website and email addresses.